sqz-xy/gad-sdk/README.md

 1. Clone the repository onto the PC.
 2. Navigate to the root directory of the repository
-3. (Optional) Edit the CMakeLists.txt file in the root of the repository to configure options, such as enabling building of examples.
+3. (Optional) Edit the CMakeLists.txt file in the root of the repository to configure options, such as enabling building of examples and documentation.
 4. Execute the commands:

 ```